Stephen's Ark respite facility is a hive of activity, offering a vital service to children and families in Andover and surrounding areas.

 Activities are planned by the staff on duty with the children and may include trips to the park, local shops, soft play areas and activities out of Andover as appropriate.

-To find out more about what services we can offer, or to book a stay at Stephens Ark please contact Andover and District Mencap’s Children’s and Young People’s Registered Manager Annette Pearce on [email protected] or call on 01264 321840.
+To find out more about what services we can offer, or to book a stay at Stephens Ark please contact Andover and District Mencap’s Children’s and Young People’s Manager Ami Turner on [email protected] or call on 01264 321840.

 Stephen’s Ark is registered with Ofsted to provide respite care for children aged between 3 years – 18 years old, who have learning disabilities/ additional physical disabilities